 Duerden, M., Lundberg, N., & Shurna, D. (2016).
 Facilitating innovation in leisure service organizations.
 Journal of Parks and Recreation Administration, 34(2), 49-61.

 “Urban American Indians: Predictors of father’s active and passive engagement with their children”, Social Work Research.

-Marketing strategies for start-up companies.
-Topics include marketing to investors, internal marketing, and how to market products/services without a marketing budget.
+Strategies for start-up companies.
+Topics include marketing to investors, internal marketing, and marketing products/services without a marketing budget.

 Acquiring and applying evaluation knowledge and skills to manage quality and effectiveness of recreation services and experiences.